Fechin/reference/CONTRIBUTING.md

-# Contributing notes
+# Contributing
-It is a good practice to refer to the source code of the existing cheat sheet!

-## Step 1.
-Please fork this repo, if you'd like to submit a PR.

-## Step 2.
+Thanks for your interest on contributing to reference 👍👍, it's people like you that make [QuickRef.ME](https://quickref.me) such a amazing site 🎉🎉.
+Feel free to [submit issues](https://github.com/Randy8080/reference/issues/new?assignee=Randy8080) and enhancement requests.

-A `{filename}.md` file will be processed into a cheat sheet page, you can visit it via https://quickref/{filename} after it is released.

-Create a markdown file, or edit an existing markdown file.
+A `{filename}.md` file will be processed into a cheat sheet, let's create or edit a markdown file:

 #### Front Matter
 ```markdown